Robyn Archer

 Robyn Archer, AO, CdOAL (born 1948) is an Australian singer, writer, stage director, artistic director, and public advocate of the arts, in Australia and internationally.

 Biography

 Archer was born Robyn Smith in Prospect, South Australia.
-She began singing at the age of four years and singing professionally from the age of 12 years, everything from folk and pop and graduating to blues, rock, jazz and cabaret.
+She began singing at the age of four years and was singing professionally from the age of 12 years, everything from folk and pop and graduating to blues, rock, jazz and cabaret.
 She graduated from the University of Adelaide and immediately took up a full-time singing career.
-Archer has a Bachelor of Arts (Honours English) and Diploma of Education from the University of Adelaide.
+Archer has a Bachelor of Arts degree (Honours English) and Diploma of Education from the University of Adelaide.